OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

     $ apktool d <filename>.apk
     ```

-- Make the application trust user certificates by creating a network security configuration that includes `<certificates src="user" />` as explained above
+- Make the application trust user certificates by creating a Network Security Configuration that includes `<certificates src="user" />` as explained above
 - Go into the directory created by apktool when decompiling the app and rebuild the app using apktool.
 The new apk will be in the `dist` directory.

     ```bash